Resident Evil Requiem Combat Guide: Breaking Bones and Boss Fights

 Ceramic Coated Barrel & Carbon Tube 990-TAC: Increases the overall lethality and utility of the best shotgun in the game.

-Managing Mutations
+Managing Mutations and Close Quarters

 Leaving a corpse intact is a massive mistake.
-If you kill a standard zombie and leave its head attached to its body the virus will eventually mutate the corpse.
-When you backtrack through that same hallway later that corpse will rise as a Blister Head.
-These mutations are wildly aggressive and absorb a sickening amount of damage.
+If you kill a standard zombie and leave its head attached, the virus will eventually mutate the body into a Blister Head.

 Apex Predator Threat Assessment

-The standard tactics do not work on the apex predators.
+Standard tactics do not work on the apex predators.
 You have to change your entire strategy when the big freaks show up.
 I have broken down exactly how to handle every major encounter in the game so you stop dying on the same checkpoints.

 Do not try to fight these anomalies without a plan.
 Read the situation and adapt.